tiayyba/CYT180_Project1/README.md

 - No negative or non-numeric byte values
 - Duplicate rows removed

-### 5. Simple Visualization
+### 3.11 Simple Visualization
 Create **one** small, security‑oriented plot based on the cleaned dataset.
+Include the plot in your report.

 Examples:
 - Top 10 source IPs
 - Count of ALLOW vs DENY
 - Most common destination ports
 - Event count per day

-Include the plot in your report.

 ---

 ## SUBMISSION DETAILS

-###  `report.pdf`
-A short written summary (2 pages) that includes:
-- The data problems you found
+You must submit a single PDF file named: `username_project1_report.pdf` Your report must include all deliverables listed in the project:

+- Part A: Screenshot of DataCamp Chapter 1 completion.
+- Part B — Section 1: screenshots along with 2–4 sentence summary describing key observations about the raw dataset.
+- Part B — Section 2: a table listing at least eight data-quality issues.
-- The main cleaning steps you applied
+- Part B — Section 3 :Include screenshots showing your cleaning steps for:
-- Any assumptions you made
+   - Parsed timestamps
+   - IP address validation
+   - Port cleaning
+   - Protocol/action normalization
+   - Byte conversions (k units, commas, negatives)
+   - Country/device cleanup
+   - Duplicate removal (show before/after counts)
+- Part B — Validation Checks
-- Three or more validation checks
+   - Include at least three validation checks.
-- Clear screenshots of your pandas code
+   - Each must include:
+      - A description of what you validated
-- Screenshots of outputs showing the cleaning steps
+      - A supporting screenshot showing the output
+- Part B — Visualization Deliverable
-- Screenshot of your visualization
+   - One visualization created from the cleaned dataset
-- Text explanations of what you did
+   - A short 1–2 sentence explanation of what the plot shows
-- Your plot (embedded or attached)

 ---